unaforked/mumble-theme/README.md

  - Pick either MetroDark.qss or MetroLite.qss
  - Press OK and restart Mumble

+Note: OS X users should use the "OSX" qss files instead of the regular ones

 Extras:
  - mumble.ico - Shortcut icon
  - overlay.mumblelay - An overlay preset (Settings -> Overlay -> Load...)